-This article describes the concept of Design Thinking by Herbert Simon in a practical way.
+This article describes the concept of Design Thinking in a practical way.
 After reading you will understand the definition and basics of this powerful problem solving and creativity tool.

 What is Design Thinking?